-Whatcom Watershed residents, living in the
+Whatcom Watershed residents,

-watershed or within city limits, are invited to participate in the
+are invited to participate in the

 Homeowner Incentive Program (HIP), a cooperative program sponsored by the